B077AS/query-exe/README.md

 ## Getting the app (users)

-Download the **launcher** from [query-exe-launcher's releases page](https://github.com/B077AS/query-exe-launcher/releases) — a Windows installer or Linux AppImage.
-It installs the client into your app data directory and updates it automatically on every start, so install once and forget about it.
+Download the **launcher** — a Windows installer or Linux AppImage — from [this repo's releases page](https://github.com/B077AS/query-exe/releases).
+It's built by this repo's release pipeline (using query-exe-launcher's source), and it installs the client into your app data directory and updates it automatically on every start, so install once and forget about it. query-exe-launcher's own releases page only publishes self-update payloads for a launcher you've already installed — it's not where the installer/AppImage comes from.

 ## Keeping the launcher up to date